ildomm/cc_sq_disbursement/README.md

 - If I could choose the deployment environment, I would use Kubernetes to deploy the application.
 - I would use a CI/CD tool to automate the build and deployment process.
 - I would use a tool to manage the environment variables, like Vault.
-- On my understading of the problem, the Orders attribute `created_at` should be datetime, not date.
+- On my understanding of the problem, the Orders attribute `created_at` should be datetime, not date.
-- The disbursements are calculated always for every merchant, even if they have configured per week or per month disbursements.
-Doing so, it does standardize the process and make it easier to maintain.
+- The disbursements are calculated always for every merchant, even if they have configured per-week or per-month disbursements.
+Doing so, it does standardize the process and makes it easier to maintain.
 In case any Merchant requires a different disbursement configuration, it would be easy to apply without the need for reprocessing the whole database.
-- I have decided to keep the `fee correction` in a separated attribute in order to facilitate reporting.
+- I have decided to keep the `fee correction` in a separate attribute in order to facilitate reporting.